GillesSchneider/neuro-imaging/ibc-dataset-parcellation/README.md

 ```
 The dataset will contain 2D slices (z by default) of original images, corresponding 2D slices (z by default) after parcellation, and the contrast associated with them.

-## Disclaimer
+## Information

 Please note that the dataset works only with altas in MNI space.
-It will not work with parcellations such as Ward or Kmeans etc. For instance, use [BASC (2)](/http://dx.doi.org/10.1016/j.neuroimage.2010.02.082).
+It will not work with parcellations such as Ward or Kmeans etc. For instance, use **BASC (2)**.

 ## Packages